STAND. COM. REP. NO. 2301

 RE: S.B.
 No. 2750

 Honorable Shan S. Tsutsui

 President of the Senate

 State of Hawaii

-Your Committees on Commerce, Consumer Protection, and Health and Judiciary, to which was referred S.B.
-No. 2060 entitled:
+Your Committee on Judiciary and Labor, to which was referred S.B.
+No. 2750 entitled:

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2060, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 2060, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2750, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2750, S.D.
+1, and be referred to the Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Judiciary and Labor,